open-feature/dotnet-sdk-contrib/src/OpenFeature.Providers.AzureAppConfig/README.md

 # Azure App Configuration Provider for .NET

-An OpenFeature provider for Azure App Configuration that supports both feature flags and configuration values.
+An OpenFeature provider for Azure App Configuration that supports boolean feature flags.

 ## Overview

-This provider allows you to use Azure App Configuration as a feature flag and configuration provider for OpenFeature.
+This provider allows you to use Azure App Configuration feature flags with OpenFeature.
 It supports:

 -   **Feature Flags**: Azure App Configuration feature flags with conditions and filters
--   **Configuration Values**: Regular configuration key-value pairs
 -   **Targeting**: User and group-based targeting
 -   **Percentage Rollouts**: Gradual feature rollouts
+-   **Boolean Values Only**: This provider focuses exclusively on boolean feature flags

 ## Installation